AUTOMATIC1111/stable-diffusion-webui/README.md

 - Clip skip
 - Hypernetworks
 - Loras (same as Hypernetworks but more pretty)
-- A sparate UI where you can choose, with preview, which embeddings, hypernetworks or Loras to add to your prompt
+- A separate UI where you can choose, with preview, which embeddings, hypernetworks or Loras to add to your prompt
 - Can select to load a different VAE from settings screen
 - Estimated completion time in progress bar
 - API